doiotyourself/doiotyourself.github.io/_posts/2023-01-29-Too-Soon-to-Upgrade-to-ESXi-8.0.md

 title: Too Soon to Upgrade to ESXi 8.0
 ---

-## There were a couple of big milestones for ESXi in October 2022
+There were a couple of big milestones for ESXi in October 2022, which prompted me to review my current ESXi 6.7U3 installation:

 - ESXi 8.0 was released
 - ESXi 6.7 End of General Support

-I'm running ESXi 6.7 U3 on my main server at home.
-What does this mean for me?
+What does this mean for ESXi 6.7 U3?
 VMware does not offer new hardware support, server/client/guest OS updates, **new security patches** or bug fixes  unless otherwise noted.

 ## Can I Upgrade to ESXi 8.0